-- Users have the right to use all computer equipment and software for which they have received training for school-related purposes and for recreation when appropriate. - Users have the right to have a network account and access to the services that it provides (E-mail (if provided), network log-on, disk storage, etc.).
-This account is meant for school activities such as: educational research, communication, and production. - Emerson School will provide students in grades 2-8 with their own Google Apps account (email, word processing, spreadsheet and presentation).
+- Users have the right to use the wireless network along with all computer equipment and software for which they have received training for school-related purposes and for recreation when appropriate. - Users have the right to have an Emerson School account and access to the services that it provides (Chrome, E-mail, Google Workspace, etc.).
+This account is meant for school activities such as: educational research, communication, and production. - Emerson School will provide students in grades Y5-8 with their own Google Workspace account (email, word processing, spreadsheet & presentation).
 This account is part of Emerson's own Google domain and is subject to Emerson's terms and guidelines in this Acceptable Use Policy. - Users have the right to access information from outside resources via the Internet that facilitates learning, personal academic growth, and educational information exchange.
 Internet use must occur in a supervised environment. - Users have the conditional right to privacy within the guidelines set forth in this policy.
 This includes privacy of passwords and personal information.